-Government grants in respect of Covid-19 are recognised as income in the profit and loss account when the grant proceeds are receivable.
+Government grants are recognised as income in the profit and loss account when the grant proceeds are receivable.

-Stocks and work in progress
+Stocks and work in progress.

 Stocks are valued at the lower of cost and net realisable value, after making due allowance for obsolete and slow moving items.